 We know how deeply our community loves this production.
 Every year, we hear from many people who want to attend, and it truly means everything to us that this show is so cherished.
 At the same time, we want to be transparent about why tickets are extremely limited and why, despite our best efforts, we simply cannot accommodate everyone who would like to attend.

 This is a community talent production, and our dancers have each invested hundreds of hours rehearsing, creating, and showing up for this work.
 It is incredibly important to us that each dancer has the opportunity to invite their loved ones to see them perform.
-To support this, each dancer and staff member is given access to two tickets per performance for family and friends.
+To support this, each dancer is given access to purchase two tickets per performance for their family and friends.

 Theater capacity: